 Configuration and infrastructure management with respect to both the development and production environments is a very important part of software development.
 It’s particularly true for cloud-deployed systems.
 Consequently in Pro4People, it was the role of a SDLC DevOps Engineer.
 He was in charge of these activities on the SDLC side.
 Our DevOps engineer firstly configured the so-called DEV-BUILD environment, used as a production environment for SaMD products.
 It contained systems such as Configuration Management System, Continuous Integration, Static Source Code Analysis tools as well as other elements required by standards and regulations.
 In respect of infrastructure management, we used Terraform to automate the process of installing a new environment, and then deploying a new product version to that environment.
 Finally, we created an Operations Manual.
 It described how a production system shall be monitored, backed up, restored, deployed, and kept operational.

-Business analysis was carried out by the Business Analyst role.
+Business Analyst role carried out the Business analysis.
 That role defines a medical device system, translates a value proposition into features, user stories, or detailed designs.
-These analysis outcomes are then presented to the D&D team during the Sprint planning and subsequently implemented.
+The Business Analyst presents these analysis outcomes to the D&D team during the Sprint planning and they are subsequently implemented.
 Sounds simple?
 Well ;), easier said than done.
 Business Analysts used all their experience from similar Pro4People medical device projects to design service functionalities appropriately.
 This required continuous communication with the client’s Product Manager as well as the Head of Industrial Design.

 User Experience Design